-This is a common refrain that pops up during conversations about meal prep.
+This is a common refrain that pops up during conversations about meal prep for fat loss.
 My clients want to eat better, but don’t know where to start.

 They’re not alone.
 A survey run by Innit found that 98% of Americans would like to eat at home more.
 Yet only 21% of Americans do any kind of meal planning.
 In fact, 27% of Americans do no meal planning at all, 22% cook only two to three times per week, and 62% of the respondents said that meal planning stresses them out.

 To boil down the numbers, the vast majority of people want to cook more, but feel too overwhelmed to actually do it.
 The result is that consistent home-cooked meals tend to remain an ideal, rather than a reality.

 But when many restaurant meals contain more than 1,200 calories and hyperpalatable (i.e. packaged) foods tend to increase rather than satisfy cravings, it’s clear that a great goal for many people would be to move that ideal into reality.

 In fact, eating out less (and that includes takeout) and preparing more food at home is an incredibly smart and easy way to lose weight without cutting out food groups or making restrictive choices.